denitsaradeva/FirstYearUniWork/README.md

 # UniversityWork
-The repository includes all of my university work done by me.
+The repository includes all of my university work.